Fast Lane (electronic toll collection): History

 Toll booth at the junction of I-84 and the Mass Pike (exit 9).

 The original electronic toll collection system in Massachusetts was called MassPass and was installed at the Ted Williams Tunnel.
 This system was scrapped and replaced by the current E-ZPass-compatible system in 1998 for the Ted Williams Tunnel and the Massachusetts Turnpike Boston extension and extended to the rest of the turnpike in 1999.

 When the system was first introduced, AAA gave out to its Western Massachusetts members an orange Fast Lane pass.
-This pass could be used from exits 1 to 6 without toll because these exits did not previously charge tolls.
+This pass could be used from exits 3 to 51 (old exits 1 to 6) without toll because these exits did not previously charge tolls.
 The orange passes were eliminated when tolls were reinstated on that section of the Turnpike on October 15, 2013.

 In 2011, MassDOT announced that the Fast Lane branding would be dropped beginning in mid-2012 and rebranded to the typical E-ZPass and switch to the purple and white signage.
 This has occurred along all tolls, officially phasing out Fast Lane in itself.